ejtaal/aa/README.md

 	- Toggle for making pages fit to browser width

 - version 1.8 - 14/12/2012
-	- Improved index for Hans Wehr (3rd print), about 60% done.
+	- Improved index for Hans Wehr (3rd print), about 60% done, not sure if it will be completed as looking into using the 4th print
+	- Site is now hosted at Memset.com, hopefully this will end outages :)

 - Version 1.7 - 19/7/2012
 	- Updated images of Hava book to scans that Ahmad Sheikh had prepared.
 	- Tweak HW lookup as it often goes to the page before a root